 If you feel yourself retreating into yourself, notice that it is happening and stop doing it.
 Schedule an appointment with one of us on symplicity.
 We’ll pull you out of your funk.

 Don’t stress about grades.
 You can get a great job by following my Do’s and by staying engaged with our office.
-If only the top half of the class got jobs, the percentage of 3Ls graduating with jobs would only be 50%.
+If only the top half of the class got jobs, the percentage of Notre Dame lawyers with jobs would only be 50%.
 It isn’t.

 If you’re really worried about your grades, schedule an appointment with a CDO counselor and we’ll set you on the right track.